sgepigon/pho-diff/README.md

 # Why?

-When learning a new language, you need to know the new sounds---the sounds that aren't a part of your native sound systems.
-I wanted a tool to quickly compare the different sounds of two languages. `pho-diff` presents two languages in the form of a `diff` of their [IPA charts](https://www.internationalphoneticassociation.org/content/full-ipa-chart).
-Given two languages `a` and `b`, if a symbol is absent in `b` but present in `a`, it's colored green.
-Likewise, if a symbol is absent in `a` but present in `b`, it's colored red (see [Examples](#examples)).
+When learning a new language, you need to know the new sounds: the ones that aren't a part of your native sound system.
+I wanted a tool to quickly compare the different sounds of two languages. `pho-diff` presents two languages in the form of a [diff](https://en.wikipedia.org/wiki/Diff_utility) of their [IPA charts](https://www.internationalphoneticassociation.org/content/full-ipa-chart).
+Given two languages `a` and `b`, if a letter (which represents a distinctive sound) is absent in `b`'s chart but present in `a`'s, it's colored green.
+Likewise, if a letter is absent in `a` but present in `b`, it's colored red (see [Examples](#examples)).

 # Resources

-  * The set of native language phonetic inventories are from the [Speech Accent Archive](http://accent.gmu.edu/browse_native.php). (you can read more about the project [here](http://accent.gmu.edu/about.php).)
+  * The set of native language phonetic inventories are from the [Speech Accent Archive](http://accent.gmu.edu/browse_native.php) (you can read more about the project [here](http://accent.gmu.edu/about.php)).
   * [Interactive IPA Chart](http://www.ipachart.com/)

 ## Installation